ahmedovv123/automatic-verificator-of-HTML-and-MD/README.md

 * Check syntax of .md file without fixing.
 * Check both before each commit.
 * Check if commit type and subject are correct.
+* Check if .html and .md file names are correct.
+  * Convention: Name - file.html/md